philiplinden/spacetime/docs/src/index.md

 but they may use this infrastructure themselves and even work to support its canonization.

-### Interoperability requires a common temporal reference frame
+### Interoperability requires a common reference frame

 In the design of a lunar PNT system, one important consideration is the definition of a reference frame to allow for absolute position.
 This time